 Using someone else's words or ideas without giving them credit is called plagiarism.
 Avoid plagiarism by learning to correctly cite your sources any time you borrow from someone else.
+Be sure to use the correct citation format for your course.
 The Student Handbook: Categories of Academic Dishonesty outlines how plagiarism is defined at WT.

 Writing styles are sets of standards for:

 Ask your professor what style you should be using!
 Use the resources bellow for more information.

 In text references are sequentially numbered, enclosed in brackets: .

 References are at the end of the paper are formatted:

 For the ASCE reference guidelines, consult the guide Author Services: Journals.

 |Three or More Authors

 The purpose of citation is to make sure that you give credit to others for their ideas, and to allow your readers to explore those ideas further.